District Heights–Suitland Line

-The District Heights–Suitland Line, designated Route V12, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between the Addison Road station of the Blue & Silver Lines of the Washington Metro and Suitland station of the Green Line of the Washington Metro.
-The line operates every 30–40 minutes on weekdays and 60 minutes on weekends.
-V12 trips are roughly 35 minutes long.
+The District Heights–Suitland Line, designated Route V12, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between the Addison Road station of the Blue & Silver Lines of the Washington Metro and Suitland station of the Green Line of the Washington Metro.
+The line operated every 30–40 minutes on weekdays and 60 minutes on weekends.
+V12 trips were roughly 35 minutes long.

 Background

-Route V12 operates daily between Addison Road station and Suitland station connecting Capitol Heights, Coral Hills, Walker Mill, District Heights, Suitland neighborhoods to both stations.
-Route V12 currently operates out of Landover division.
+Route V12 operated daily between Addison Road station and Suitland station connecting Capitol Heights, Coral Hills, Walker Mill, District Heights, Suitland neighborhoods to both stations, supplementing Route P12.
+Route V12 operated out of Landover division.

 History

 Route V12 was created as a brand new Metrobus route by WMATA on December 3, 1978 to replace the former B12 Metrobus route that was discontinued.
 Unlike the B12 which operated between Federal Triangle in Downtown Washington D.C.
 (11th Street NW and E Street NW) & the Penn Mar Shopping Center, V12 would operate as part of the Pennsylvania Avenue-Maryland Line, between the newly opened Potomac Avenue station & Penn Mar Shopping Center, via Potomac Avenue, Pennsylvania Avenue, and Donnell Drive.
 The B12 former routing between the intersection of Potomac Avenue SE & Pennsylvania Avenue SE and Federal Triangle was replaced by the Pennsylvania Avenue Line (routes 32, 34, and 36).